GENI-NSF/geni-tools/README-omni.txt

  - List of URNs and URLs provided by the selected clearinghouse

 Output options:
- - `-o` Save result in per-Aggregate files
+ - `-o`: Save result in per-aggregate files
- - `-p <prefix>` Prefix for resulting rspec files (used with -o)
+ - `-p <prefix>`: Prefix for resulting rspec files (used with -o)
- - `--outputfile <filename>` If supplied, use this output file name: substitute the AM for any %a, the slice name for any %s
+ - `--outputfile <filename>`: If supplied, use this output file name: substitute the AM for any %a, the slice name for any %s.
  - If not saving results to a file, they are logged.
  - If `--tostdout` option, then instead of logging, print to STDOUT.
- - When using `-o and not `--outputfile`, file names will indicate the slice name, file format, and which aggregate is represented. e.g.: `myprefix-myslice-rspec-localhost-8001.xml`
+ - When using `-o` and not `--outputfile`, file names will indicate the slice name, file format, and which aggregate is represented. e.g.: `myprefix-myslice-rspec-localhost-8001.xml`